Defect-induced electronic smectic state at the surface of nematic materials

-\textit{Discussion.} The mechanism unveiled in this work for the emergence of a surface electronic smectic state above the onset of bulk electronic nematicity is rather general, as it relies solely on the existence of defects commonly observed at crystal surfaces.
-While here we focused on steps, other defects with nonzero dipolar elastic moments' are expected to promote a similar behavior, since they also generate algebraically-decaying strain fields that are poorly screened at the surface (for a specific example of point defects, see the SM) \citep{Hameed2021,PhysRevB.104.024511}.
+\textit{Discussion.---} The mechanism unveiled in this work for the emergence of a surface electronic smectic state above the onset of bulk electronic nematicity is rather general, as it relies solely on the existence of defects commonly observed at crystal surfaces.
+While here we focused on steps, other defects with nonzero dipolar elastic moments are expected to promote a similar behavior, since they also generate algebraically-decaying strain fields that are poorly screened at the surface (see SM) \citep{Hameed2021,PhysRevB.104.024511}.
 Our result unearths yet another aspect of the rich phenomenology of electronic nematicity caused by the coupling to the elastic degrees of freedom.